Commercial (CDL) & Chauffeurs

-- Before taking the road exam, you must pass the written portion of the CDL test.
-If you fail, you must wait five days before taking the test again.
-If you pass, you must apply for the permit necessary to take the road exam.
+- Before taking the skills test you must pass the written portion of the CDL test.
+If you fail you must wait five business days before taking the test again.
+After passing all test required you must apply for the permit necessary to take the skills text.

 CDL Military Skills Test Waiver

 The CDL Military Skills Test Waiver form must be used by service members who are currently licensed and who are/were employed within the last ninety (90) days in a military position requiring the operation of a military motor vehicle equivalent to a Commercial Motor Vehicle (CMV).
 This waiver allows a qualified service member to apply for a CDL without taking a skills test.
 CDL knowledge (written) test(s) cannot be waived.
 The form must be signed by commanding officer.